 'Words and no facts' so far from foreign investors as Iran votes on Rouhani

 Desperate to show off the rewards of his landmark deal to get sanctions lifted from Iran, President Hassan Rouhani has rolled out the red carpet for global investors before he faces the voters in an election next week.
-"If at the end of the day, it is only words and no facts, there's a problem," Stephane Michel, French oil major Total's president for exploration and production in North Africa and the Middle East said at an EU-Iran oil and gas forum last month.
+Iranian Oil Minister Bijan Zanganeh speaks to reporters at the Islamic Republic's petroleum ministry in Tehran, Iran April 29, 2017.

 Discussions